-Program benefits/serves SOME portion of the City provides program and program is currently Recommended by national professional organization being offered by other private businesses not within to meet published standards or as a best practice City limits
+Program benefits/serves SOME portion of the City provides program and program is currently being offered by other private businesses not within to meet published standards or as a best practice City limits

 Savings from reducing the level of support provided by vendors has been maximized in past years.
-However, it is sometimes TECHNICAL & CUSTOMER prudent to minimize software and equipment issues through elevated support contracts and thereby reduced risks caused by SERVICES failures of critical systems e.g., email, network and storage systems.
+However, it is sometimes prudent to minimize software and equipment issues through elevated support contracts and thereby reduced risks caused by failures of critical systems e.g., email, network and storage systems.